 Heterochromia can be broadly categorized into three classifications, depending on the area where the colors are located in the pupil:

 Complete heterochromia: This is caused when the color in the iris of one of the eyes varies completely from the color of the iris of the other eye.
-This can occur in either or both the pupils.
 For instance, one eye may be green, while the other is brown.

-Partial or sectoral heterochromia: As suggested by the name, only a part or sector of a pupil is differently colored from the rest of it.
-This can occur to either or both the pupils.
-For example, a certain part of the pupil may be blue, while the rest is dark brown.
+Partial or sectoral heterochromia: As suggested by the name, only a part or sector of an iris is differently colored from the rest of it.
+This can occur to either or both irises.
+For example, a certain part of the iris may be blue, while the rest is dark brown.